briandunnington/roku-like-a-hurricane/docs/_posts/divisible_by_3.md

 * HD (1280x720)
 * SD (720x480)

 *NOTE: This post is only going to focus on FHD and HD.
-Since SD is a different aspect ratio (4:3) and most Roku devices cannot output SD anyway, it is usually easier to omit explict support and let the Roku autoscale the UI to handle SD.*
+Since SD is a different aspect ratio (4:3) and most Roku devices cannot output SD anyway, it is usually easier to omit explicit support and let the Roku autoscale the UI to handle SD.*

 Although you can provide explicit layouts for both HD and FHD, a much more common approach is to only provide the FHD layout and let the Roku downscale the UI to handle HD automatically.
 To do this, simply add this to your `manifest` file: